jaanca/Gateway-Docker-Nginx-With-Microservices-Simple/README.md

 - The code it's functional and testing in windows 10 x64 with Docker Desktop
 - The deployment process is done via basic ci/cd in powershell scripts
 - Each script for create container, show de logs for troubleshotting in case exist error in code or nginx server
-- Each container, have a tools for testing ping or browse web (curl) in case need that, this tools can erase in production deploy
+- Each container, have a tools for testing ping/dig or browse web (curl) in case need that, this tools can erase in production deploy

 # Descripción de los archivos
     .